 With your car rental sorted and equipped with essential driving tips, you’re ready to explore Bari and beyond.
 Discover charming towns like Alberobello, Polignano a Mare or Monopoli – all within easy reach by car.

-5. How to get to Bari by boat.
+5. How to get to Bari, Italy by boat.

 When considering how to get to Bari Italy, you might consider travelling by sea.
 Bari’s port, the Porto di Bari, is connected to several ports in Italy and abroad, including Dubrovnik, Corfu and Igoumenitsa.